mmattbtw/mmattbtw.github.io/index.md

 ---

 Referal codes:
+* [oculus quest 2](https://t.co/uVsGDAMawy){:class="ext other"} - if you recently bought a quest 2, use this to get $60 oculus store credit!!
 * [privacy.com](https://privacy.com/join/9X6CP){:class="ext other"} - get $10 in privacy.com credit to use on anything
 * [digitalocean](https://www.digitalocean.com/?refcode=3470e3b80f7c&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge){:class="ext other"} - get $100 in digitalocean credit to use on digitalocean servers
 * [epic games store](https://www.epicgames.com/store/p/fortnite?epic_creator_id=0caf473a446a4837a448dce55f063ebc&epic_game_id=fortnite){:class="ext other"} - you can also use code matt in the fortnite item shop #EpicPartner

+*All links above are affiliate links that help benefit me, I either get a kickback, or some other perks.*

 ## some other stuff about the site
 This site was made by [AndyThePie](https://github.com/andythepie){:class="ext github"} on GitHub and is powered using the excellent [Jekyll](https://jekyllrb.com){:class="ext other"}, and hosted with GitHub Pages.
 Its icons come from a subsetted version of [Font Awesome 5](https://fontawesome.com){:class="ext other"}.
 You can find the source code of the site [here](https://github.com/andythepie/andythepie.github.io){:class="ext github"} (although I wouldn't recommend it).